 Atomic Cover-up--the U.S. after dropping the bombs over Hiroshima and Nagasaki was confronted with a worldwide publicity (not to mention, moral) problem: reports from Japan of a mysterious new disease afflicting survivors of the twin blasts.
 Some there were already dubbing it "radiation disease," which was what our bomb-makers and policy-makers expected--but still, officials and most in media in U.S. mocked the idea.
 No one from the West had yet reached either city.

-Gen. Leslie Groves, head of the Manhattan Project (with J. Robert Oppenheimer, left), had received a telex the day before from Los Alamos, as scientists asked for information on those reports from Japan.
+Gen. Leslie Groves, head of the Manhattan Project (with J. Robert Oppenheimer, above), had received a telex the day before from Los Alamos, as scientists asked for information on those reports from Japan.
 Groves responded that they were nothing but "a hoax" or "propaganda."
 The top radiation expert at Los Alamos also used the word "hoax."
 Knowing that the press would be seeking his official response, Groves called Lt.
 Col. Charles Rea, a doctor at Oak Ridge hospital (part of the bomb project).
 According to the official transcript, Rea called the reports of death-by-radiation "kind of crazy" and Groves joked, "Of course, it's crazy--a doctor like me can tell that."

 But Groves knew it wasn't crazy and he grew agitated as he read passages from the Japanese reports.
 He even asked if there was "any difference between Japanese blood and others."
 Both men ultimately seized on the idea that everything was attributable to burns--or "good thermal burns," as Rea put it.
 Groves replied, "Of course we are getting a good dose of propaganda"--and blamed some of our scientists and our media for some of that.
 Groves revealed, "We are not bothered a bit, excepting for --what they are trying to do is create sympathy."